English muffin breakfast box is assembled in minutes and makes eating breakfast on the go healthy and delicious!

 This barely qualifies as a recipe and there are SO many swaps you can make here.
-But here’s what I put in these english muffin breakfast boxes:
+But here’s what I put in these breakfast bento boxes:

 - sprouted whole grain english muffins– you can use regular, you can use a bagel, you could use regular toast or even sweet potato toast!